Course Duration: 2 years

 Why study History?

-- It will give me a real insight into the incredible variety of ways in which people have lived in the past
+- It will give me an insight into the incredible variety of ways in which people have lived in the past

 - It can teach me how to argue convincingly and how to spot the weaknesses in other people’s arguments